Quenching and Tempering

 Design Considerations

-• Avoid large section thickness jumps and sharp internal corners to reduce risk of quench cracking and distortion
+• Avoid sharp corners and abrupt section changes to reduce quench cracking and distortion